GeoRouv/single-cell-data-analysis/README.md

 ## Prerequisites - Notes

-- The code was developed on a Google Colab notebook(.ipynb).
-Feel free to open it using Jupyter as well
+- The code was developed on a Google Colab notebook(Pipeline.ipynb).
+Feel free to open it using that or Jupyter Notebook as well

 - The following packages were used to apply dimensionality reduction:
   - PCA: sklearn.decomposition.PCA